Low Carb Sugar-Free White Chocolate Truffles Are The Perfect Treat!

 To Make Optional Chocolate Dipping (enough for half of the truffles)

-Put cream, *xylitol and vanilla extract in a small heatproof glass bowl, stir continuously until *xylitol is completely dissolved.
+Put cream, xylitol and vanilla extract in a small heatproof glass bowl, stir continuously until xylitol is completely dissolved.
 This step is important and eliminates any chance of grittiness in your final chocolate mixture.
-Break Lindt chocolate into pieces and add to the cream mixture.
-Put bowl into microwave (do not cover with cling wrap as you want to avoid any chance of moisture getting into your chocolate, causing it to sieze).
+Break the Lindt chocolate into pieces and add to the cream mixture.
+Put bowl into microwave for 40 seconds.
+Do not cover with cling wrap as you want to avoid any chance of moisture getting into your chocolate, causing it to sieze.

 Line a baking tray with grease-proof paper.
 Use leftover coconut from rolling truffles earlier to create 15 small mounds of coconut (one for each truffle) on the paper lined tray.
 Pierce each truffle with a toothpick or metal skewer.
 Hold each truffle by the toothpick over the chocolate mixture bowl and spoon chocolate mixture over the truffle, turning the truffle as you go until chocolate covers all sides, allowing excess chocolate to drop back into the bowl.